 What is a healthy diet?

-- Honouring your body - It is important to be mindful of your internal hunger and satiety cues for that you do not regularly under - or over-eat and cause yourself discomfort.
-This can be challenging so it is important.
+2. Honouring your body - It is important to be mindful of when you feel hungry or full so that you do not regularly under - or over-eat and cause yourself discomfort.

-- Avoid diets and arbitrary "food rules" - Diets are not good for you, and they are not effective.
-Diets contribute to having a negative relationship with food, they limit your intake of the important nutrients your body needs, and they can make it more difficult for you to recognise and honour your own hunger and satiety.
+3. Avoid diets and "food rules" unless advised by your doctor/other personal health professional- Diets are not good for you, and they are not effective.
+Diets contribute to having a negative relationship with food, they limit your intake of the important nutrients your body needs, and they can make it more difficult for you to recognise and honour your own hunger and fullness.

 What should be included in a balanced diet?